 Here, we are just looking for images missing alt attributes and can add them to our optimisation list.

 Once all of these checks are completed, you’ll be left with a to-do list of actions to improve the overall technical health of your website and on-page experience.
-If you would like more information on our SEO services or want us to conduct a technical SEO site audit on your website, contact us today.
+If you would like more information on our technical SEO services or want us to conduct a technical SEO site audit on your website, contact us today.